Church Society

 Church Society is a conservative, evangelical Anglican organisation and registered charity formed in 1950 by the merger of the Anglican Church Association (founded 1865) and National Church League (founded 1906 by amalgamation of two earlier bodies).
 In May 2018, Church Society merged with two other evangelical Anglican organisations, Reform and the Fellowship of Word and Spirit to provide a united voice for conservative evangelicals within the Church of England.

-The journal of Church Society is Global Anglican, formerly Churchman (established 1879).
+The journal of Church Society is The Global Anglican, formerly Churchman (established 1879).
 Editors have included Henry Wace, Philip Edgecumbe Hughes and Gerald Bray.
 The current editor is Peter Jensen.

-Anglicans associated with the society include J. C. Ryle, J. T. Tomlinson, W. H. Griffith-Thomas, Henry Wace, William Joynson-Hicks (Home Secretary), Geoffrey Bromiley, Philip Edgecumbe Hughes, J. I. Packer, Alan Stibbs, John Stott, Alec Motyer, Wallace Benn, and Rod Thomas.
+Anglicans associated with the Society include J. C. Ryle, J. T. Tomlinson, W. H. Griffith-Thomas, Henry Wace, William Joynson-Hicks (Home Secretary), Geoffrey Bromiley, Philip Edgecumbe Hughes, J. I. Packer, Alan Stibbs, John Stott, Alec Motyer, Wallace Benn, and Rod Thomas.

 History and predecessors

 The original forebear of the Church Society was the Protestant Association (founded 1835).
 The forebears of the society were established in the 19th century to oppose the introduction of Anglo-Catholic doctrine into the Church of England through bodies such as the Oxford Movement and The Church Union.

 The Church Association, founded in 1865 by Richard P. Blakeney stated in its first annual report that the objectives of the Association were:

-As well as publishing information (including its Church Association Tracts) and holding public meetings, controversially, this also involved instigating legal action against Anglo-Catholics.
+As well as publishing information (including its Church Association Tracts and holding public meetings, controversially, this also involved instigating legal action against Anglo-Catholics.
 According to the Association this was intended to clarify the law.
 However, the ritualists refusal to comply with the courts' verdicts, coupled with the bishops' unwillingness to act, eventually led to such legal action not being pursued.